 A large portion of the United States is spending the summer under the influence of a high pressure system that seems to be parked in the central US.
 This hot dry summer spells allergy problems for people with seasonal allergies

-Just like the high pressure system that parked over Texas and Oklahoma last year, this weather pattern is bringing dry weather, hot temperatures and allergy problems.
+Just like the high pressure system that parked over the Southern Plains and Southeast region of the U.S. last year, this weather pattern is bringing dry weather, hot temperatures and allergy problems.
 This year it is just a little farther north.

 Why does a hot dry summer spell allergy problems?